rpm-py-installer/rpm-py-installer/README.md

 [![PyPI](https://img.shields.io/pypi/v/rpm-py-installer.svg)](https://pypi.python.org/pypi/rpm-py-installer)
 [![Travis Build Status](https://travis-ci.org/junaruga/rpm-py-installer.svg?branch=master)](https://travis-ci.org/junaruga/rpm-py-installer)

 `rpm-py-installer` is to enable [the RPM Python binding](https://github.com/rpm-software-management/rpm/tree/master/python) in any Python environment.

-The environment can be a non-system Python, a source compiled Python, a Python in a virtualenv, pyenv environment, etc.

-It installs the Python binding matching the version of the system RPM in a safe manner.
+The environment can be a non-system Python, a source compiled Python, a Python in a virtualenv, pyenv environment, etc. It installs the Python binding matching the version of the system RPM in a safe manner.
+The reason for the project's existence is that [the RPM project is not positive to upload the Python binding to PyPI](https://github.com/rpm-software-management/rpm/issues/273), and [the "rpm" name is reserved in PyPI](https://pypi.org/project/rpm).

 ## Getting started